KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting 2.md

 1. What tasks did I work on / complete?

 *Kriti: Done with unit test cases and use case diagrams.
+Suggested some of the changes if the diagram

 *Ruchika: Decided design pattern for the score.
+Discussed class and sequence diagram with the whole team.

 *Hema: On a high level discussed the design patterns to be implemented with the team.
+Made contribution to the diagram

 *Harsh: Planning design pattern for the score and more patterns that might be used.
+Changed the some of the functionality.

 2. What am I planning to work on next?